JordonXue/Dimensionality-Reduction-Part-1/README.md

 In linear algebra's sense, eigenvectors of the covariance matrix C are the directions of the axes where there is the most variance and that we call principal components.
 Eigenvalues are the coefficients attached to eigenvectors, which give the amount of variance carried in each principal component.
 As you can see from the visualization of principal components and variance explained (can be calculated as λk/Σi λi) from the figure above, PCA tries to put the maximum possible information in the first component, then maximum remaining information in the second, and so on.
 In this sense, by ranking the eigenvectors in descending order of their eigenvalues, we can get the principal components in order of significance, which explains why eigenvalues correspond with pricinpal components.

-Finally, based on the eigenvectors and eigenvalues, we can decide whether to discard some features based on their significance and kept feature vectors that had all remaining vectors.
-Then, we got the final data set from the dot product the feature vector and the scaled data set derived.
+Finally, based on the eigenvectors and eigenvalues, we can decide whether to discard some features based on their significance and kept feature vectors that had all meaningful vectors.
+Then, we got the final data set from the dot product of the feature vector and the scaled data set derived.
 If we chose to keep k dimensions for the feature vectors, the final data set will be in k dimensions.
 Therefore, we achieve our goal of dimensionality reduction!

 To perform the task in python, we can use the following code: